chiheb08/Onyx-k8s-deployment/documentation/SHOW-PASSWORD-TOGGLE-GUIDE.md

 This guide provides step-by-step instructions with exact code comparisons (old vs. new) for adding a show/hide password toggle to the Onyx login form.

+**✅ NOTE:** This feature is **already implemented** in the Onyx codebase.
+You can verify the implementation by checking:
+- `web/src/components/Field.tsx` (lines 38, 250, 278, 374, 382-386)
+- `web/src/app/auth/login/EmailPasswordForm.tsx` (lines 15, 37-41, 155, 158-167)

+This guide shows you exactly what was implemented, so you can either:
+1. **Verify** your code matches the official implementation
+2. **Re-implement** it if needed in a different environment
+3. **Understand** how the feature works

 ---

 ## Overview